'Out of Control'. Feb 2026.

 We were simply torn apart.

-Teams can easily plan to play against you if they KNOW exactly what they are going to do.
+Teams can easily plan to play against you if they KNOW exactly what they are going to do, exploiting space and weaknesses that are clearly going to be there.

 In our last twelve games we have scored twelve goals.